amirkeren/bluemix-lab1/README.md

 # Add adapter methods

-1. Add the following code to the bottom of app.js (after the endpoints) -
+1. Add the following code to the bottom of app.js -

 ```
 var Cloudant = require('cloudant');